 .NET development platform is best served with Visual Studio IDE used for building, debugging, and publishing applications across all platforms and devices.

-Currently, the most popular implementations of .NET are .NET Core and Xamarin.
-So, let’s look deeper at the advantages and drawbacks of using .NET development platform.
+Now, let’s look deeper at the advantages and drawbacks of using .NET development platform.
 Most of the points can be applied to the entire ecosystem, while some of them relate only to its specific components, which we’ll specify in the respective sections.

 Pros of .NET development